MEDSYN: Benchmarking Multi-EviDence SYNthesis in Complex Clinical Cases for Multimodal Large Language Models: Experiments

 To investigate this hypothesis, we introduce \emph{Evidence Sensitivity} to measure the impact of specific CE on the model's decision-making.
 Formally, let $\mathcal{E}=\{e_1, \dots, e_M\}$ denote the set of CE for a given case, and let $p_\theta(y \mid \mathcal{E})$ represent the model's answer posterior over the answer space $y$.
 For each CE type $e_m\in\mathcal{E}$, we define its sensitivity as the shift in the model’s answer posterior upon its removal, computed as the Jensen--Shannon divergence (JSD) between the full and ablated distributions:

 This metric captures the update in model's belief when evidence $e_m$ is omitted.
 We compute the sensitivity for the same evidence presented in two distinct modalities: (i) raw image input ($S^{(m)}_{\text{image}}$) and (ii) expert-derived textual summaries of diagnostic findings from the image.
-Theoretically, identical evidence should yield comparable belief updates across modalities, \emph{i.e.}, $S^{(m)}_{\text{image}} \approx S^{(m)}_{\text{text}}$, with data points $(S^{(m)}_{\text{text}}, S^{(m)}_{\text{image}})$ clustering along the identity line $y=x$.
-Deviations from this diagonal define a \emph{cross-modal CE utilization gap}, reflecting the extent of evidence calibration distortion stemming from cross-modal misalignment.
+Theoretically, identical evidence should yield comparable belief updates across modalities, \emph{i.e.}, $S^{(m)}_{\text{image}} \approx S^{(m)}_{\text{text}}$, with data points $(S^{(m)}_{\text{text}}, S^{(m)}_{\text{image}})$ clustering along the diagonal.
+Deviations from the diagonal define a \emph{cross-modal CE utilization gap}, reflecting the extent of evidence calibration distortion stemming from cross-modal misalignment.
 Figure~\ref{fig:sensitivity} provides a qualitative comparison between two CE types (\emph{i.e.,} CT and Microscopy) for Qwen2.5-VL (7B) and Lingshu (see Figure~\ref{fig-supp:sensitivity} and~\ref{fig-supp:percentage} in Appendix~\ref{supp:additional-results} for results on more CE types and for HuatuoGPT-Vision).
-From the plot we can observe data points rarely align with the identity line.
+From the plot we can observe data points rarely align with the diagonal.
 Instead, they predominantly cluster along either the horizontal or vertical axes, forming an L-shaped distribution.
 This pattern indicate a cross-modal distortion in evidence calibration: models remain relatively insensitive to evidence in one modality that they otherwise deem critical in another.
-Notably, for microscopy, most data points cluster below the identity line, suggesting a systematic undersensitivity to visual CE.
+Notably, for microscopy, most data points cluster below the diagonal (\emph{i.e.}, $S^{(m)}{\text{image}}<S^{(m)}{\text{text}}$), suggesting a systematic undersensitivity to visual CE.

-We further quantify this distortion by computing the Normalized Mean Squared Error (NMSE) relative to the identity line:
+We further quantify this distortion by computing the Normalized Mean Squared Error (NMSE) relative to the diagonal:

 where $i$ denotes individual cases and $N$ is the total number of cases.
 Table~\ref{tab-5} reports the NMSE for different evidence types across the three models (detailed results for each specific CE type are provided in Table~\ref{tab-supp-5} of Appendix~\ref{supp:additional-results}).
 Our analysis reveals that a lower mean $\mathrm{NMSE}_{y=x}$ correlates with higher overall accuracy.